YoYoGames/GameMaker-Bugs/README.md

 ## 1. Update GameMaker If Required, Check Your Logs!

-If you're not on the current monthly release (at least - remember Betas are available also), then **do not** report something until you have updated GameMaker first and ensured the problem is not fixed already.
+If you're not on the current LTS 2026 release (at least - remember Betas are available also), then **do not** report something until you have installed the latest GameMaker release and ensured the problem is not fixed already.

-**This includes LTS users - please check the current Monthly/Beta first!**

 Also, always check your logs for GameMaker to see if they tell you this is a machine setup issue, tools mismatch, or even user-error.
 [More on how to do this can be found here.](https://github.com/YoYoGames/GameMaker-Bugs/wiki/Bugs-Overview#review-gamemakers-log-files)

+**LTS 2022 / 2024.14 users:** Your GameMaker version is now well behind the current release and so is not supported - do not report bugs from these old releases.
+You should follow the advice above instead.

 <br />